 Finding the Best Places to Retire Since 2006!

-Today, Yellow Springs is a charming, offbeat village full of artists, musicians and nearly 100 art organizations, the kind of place where residents post notices on the downtown bulletin board when they want a lunch partner or need help painting their house.
+Today, Yellow Springs is a charming, offbeat village with a "hippie" reputation.
+Full of artists, musicians and nearly 100 art organizations, it is the kind of place where residents post notices on the downtown bulletin board when they want a lunch partner or need help painting their house.
 The town center brims with brightly painted boutiques, galleries, studios, bookstores, eateries, cafes and the like.
 Hand painted murals cover the sides of buildings.
 Colorful yarn drips from trees, and restrooms house art galleries.
 The Yellow Springs Street Fair showcases the works of local artists and chefs, as does the fun weekly Friday Fling.
 The Artists Studio Tour is an opportunity for locals to venture into the private workspaces of the town's eclectic collection of jewelers, sculptors, painters and others.
-A love of art and artists hangs in the air.
+A love of all things art hangs in the air.

-Yellow Springs Chamber Music presents string ensembles, flute recitals, wine tastings and more.
+String ensembles, flute recitals, wine tastings and more are presented by Yellow Springs Chamber Music.
 The Saturday farmers' market has two locations, and there is an organic grocery.
 Chains stores are in short supply.
-Two nearby state nature preserves provide plenty of opportunities for hiking, bird watching and camping, and a bicycle path runs through the village.
 Housing includes Cape Cods, bungalows, Victorians and Federal styles.

 Percentage of Population Age 45 or Better: 43%